 Patrick Dwyer has helped guide the Chicago Wolves to one Calder Cup championship, one Macgregor Kilpatrick Trophy (representing the best regular-season record in the AHL) and two Central Division titles during his two seasons as a Chicago Wolves assistant coach.
-He rejoined the organization in Sept.
+Dwyer rejoined the Wolves organization in Sept.
 2020 after serving as the Charlotte Checkers’ assistant alongside Ryan Warsofsky in 2019-20.

 Dwyer, 39, is no stranger to the Wolves.
 Selected by the Atlanta Thrashers in the fourth round of the 2002 NHL Entry Draft, Dwyer was graduated from Western Michigan University in 2005 and proceeded to spend his first full year in professional hockey with the Wolves.
 The right wing posted 16 goals, 29 assists and a +15 plus/minus rating in 73 games during the 2005-06 season.
 He ranked fifth on head coach John Anderson’s squad with 45 points.